particles/particles/README.md

 [![NPM version](https://badge.fury.io/js/particles.png)](http://badge.fury.io/js/particles)
 [![Build Status](https://travis-ci.org/particles/particles.png)](https://travis-ci.org/particles/particles)
 [![Dependency Status](https://gemnasium.com/particles/particles.png)](https://gemnasium.com/particles/particles)

-# The Particles platform
+# The Particles ecosystem

-Particles is a Node.js platform built on top of the [Scatter](https://github.com/mariocasciaro/scatter) IoC container.
+Particles is a Node.js ecosystem built on top of the [Scatter](https://github.com/mariocasciaro/scatter) IoC container.

-The Particles platform is composed by a core, providing basic services (log, configuration) plus a set of **ready-to-use, drop-in** solutions to create **modular and extensible** Node.js applications.
+The Particles ecosystem is composed by a core, which provides basic services (log, configuration) and a set of **ready-to-use, drop-in** components for creating **modular and extensible** Node.js applications.

 Particles components can contain server side code as well as **client side scripts and assets, like css, images and templates**!

-Particles is not another framework, it does not want to impose the use of any particular library or technology, but on the other side it encourages the use of patterns like **Dependency Injection and Service locator** to build applications.
+Particles is not a framework,
+it does not want to impose the use of any particular library or technology, but on the other side it encourages the use of patterns like **Dependency Injection and Service locator** to build extensible applications.

 ## Stability